Action Girl: A highly capable warrior even before her dhampir powers started manifesting.

 Eerie Pale-Skinned Brunette: Her skin is unnaturally pale no matter how much time she spends in the sun, and her hair is mostly jet black with red streaks that show up under certain lighting.
 It's a hold-over from her vampire heritage and is generally very eerie.

-Abusive Parents: He was brutally abused by his father, which fuelled his bitter misanthropy.
+Abusive Parents: He was brutally abused by his father, which fueled his bitter misanthropy.

 Blood Knight: Chane loves to fight and kill, and isn't picky about who.
 In the second arc he's started blunting this trait, for Wynn's sake.